 Not only do kids love a bouncy castle, grown-ups will love it too (especially once the champagne is flowing).
-Hire a bounce house for the lawn and let adults have a go for five minutes every hour – the kids will love watching mummy and daddy go wild!
+Hire a bounce house for the lawn and let adults have a go for five minutes every hour – the kids will love watching the grown-ups go wild!

 Kids love dressing up and a huge box of costumes and props will keep them entertained for a good couple of hours.
-You could even ask your DJ to kick-off the evening entertainment with a fancy dress parade.
+You could even ask your DJ to kick off the evening's entertainment with a fancy dress parade.

-So the kids can get involved in the toasts, serve milk in tall glasses – with mini cookies on the side.
+Serve milk in tall glasses so the kids can get involved in the toasts – with mini cookies on the side.

 Whether it’s Jenga, Twister or giant chess, oversized garden games will delight the youngest – and the oldest – guests.
 They also provide a brilliant backdrop for photographs.

 At a summer wedding, save the kids the frustration of being seated during the wedding breakfast by setting them up with a picnic on the lawn.
-As long as there is shade, supervision and sweets, they won’t care what they’re missing out on indoors (speeches?
-Zzzzzzzz)
+As long as there is shade, supervision and sweets, they won’t care what they’re missing out on indoors.

 If you want the kids to get involved with something creative, set up a craft table where they can make simple finger puppets, pictures or collages.
 You could even give them the task of making the favours.

 On a bright, sunny day at a summer wedding, what could be more fun than a sports day on the lawn?
 You could organise this yourself, or hire a sports professional to keep things under control.
-As well as delighting the kids, catching the bride and groom engaged in a sack race is a golden moment for your photographer.
+As well as delighting the kids, catching the newlyweds engaged in a sack race is a golden moment for your photographer.

-There’s usually a gap between the wedding breakfast and the evening reception: ask your DJ to fill it by running a kids’ disco for an hour.
+There’s usually a gap between the wedding breakfast and the evening reception, so ask your DJ to fill it by running a kids’ disco for an hour.
 The adults can relax outside while the kids show them how it’s done on the dance floor.

 Teenagers can be just as disruptive as younger guests if they get bored and don’t feel there’s anything provided for them at a wedding.
 Create a hang-out for 12-and-overs with music, a games’ console and recent DVDs (or access to Netflix).